Flamingo Pool – A look at the Flamingo Hotel Swimming Pools, including the Go Pool and Hours of Operation

-One of most pleasant parts of staying at the Flamingo Hotel and Casino is the use of the lush, tropical-ish grounds and swimming pool area tucked away behind the casino.
+One of most pleasant parts of staying at the Flamingo Hotel and Casino is enjoying the resort’s lush, tropical grounds and swimming pool area tucked away behind the casino.

-The 15 acres of trees, ponds, grass, fish, birds, and pools offers a nice respite from the loud and scorching busy Las Vegas Strip just steps away.
-A part of this tropical oasis at the Flamingo includes two different swimming pools, the Go Pool, and the Beach Club Pool.
+The 15 acres of trees, ponds, grass, fish, birds, and pools is a 360 degree difference from the loud and scorching busy Las Vegas Strip just steps away.
+This tropical oasis at the Flamingo includes two different swimming pools:

 The Flamingo’s Go Pool is the large, main, adult pool, in which you have to be 21 or over to use.
 Some of you may know by its other name, the Lagoon Pool.